OpenComs/docs/docs/analog/technical-details.md

 Here is an overview of how a basic remote station should work
 ![](technical-details-remote-station-design.drawio.png)

-*Please be aware that while the principles outlined above are generally applicable to analog partyline remote stations, there may be variations in features and technical details between different manufacturers and models.*
+*Please be aware that while the principles outlined above are generally applicable to analog partyline remote stations, there may be variations in features and technical details between different models (and/or) manufacturers*

 ### Call
 When a call is initiated, it closes a circuit that introduces a DC voltage onto the partyline loop.
 This DC voltage is superimposed onto the existing audio signal, carrying the call signal information.